 Foundations of Teaching

-Diversity, Inclusion, and Exceptional Learners
+Fundamentals of Diversity, Inclusion, and Exceptional Learners

 Students will learn the history of inclusion and develop practical strategies for modifying instruction, in accordance with legal expectations, to meet the needs of a diverse population of learners.
 This population includes learners with disabilities, gifted and talented learners, culturally diverse learners, and English language learners.